 Top 5 Tech Tips for Students:

-The Help Desk is a busy place during the start of the semester.
+The Help Desk is a busy place at the start of the semester.
 Avoid the lines and stress less by following these top tips:

 A HawkID is necessary to register for classes, view tuition, log in to email, and access most online university services.
 Your HawkID and password provide access to your grades, finances, and other personal information, so you should never share your password.
 Your HawkID usually reflects some combination of your first, middle, and last name.
 For example, John F. Doe might have the HawkID "jfdoe".
 You will not use your University ID number (the number that appears on your Iowa One Card) to log into services - you will use your HawkID and password.

-If you have forgotten your HawkID and/or password or would like to change your password, visit the HawkID Tools page.
+If you forgot your HawkID and/or password or you would like to change your password, visit the HawkID Tools page.